Complete Estate Planning Guide for HNW Families

 Irrevocable trust funded by one spouse for the benefit of the other.
 Assets leave the donor's estate but remain indirectly accessible via spouse.
 Typical structure:

-- Spouse A funds a SLAT for Spouse B, uses up to current exemption ($14M)
+- Spouse A funds a SLAT for Spouse B, uses up to current exemption ($15M in 2026)

 - Spouse B is a beneficiary (can draw income/principal under HEMS standard)